 Students who receive writing checks are contacted by the Registrar’s Office at the beginning of the following semester and directed to meet with the Associate Director of the Writing Center to determine how they will address the writing check and to learn about writing resources on campus.
 Students with a writing check cannot graduate until they have taken steps to address the check.

-- Students can enroll in and successfully complete (1) ENGL 0900, Critical Reading/Writing I: The Academic Essay, (2)a Writing Fellows course, or (3) ENGL 1030, Critical Reading/Writing II: Research Essay.
-When they successfully complete the course, the check is cleared.
+Enroll in Nonfiction Writing courses: (1) ENGL 0900, Critical Reading/ Writing I: The Academic Essay or (2) ENGL 1030, Critical Reading/ Writing II: Research Essay.
+When students successfully complete the course, the check is cleared.

-- Students who have completed a combination of 3 or more WRIT, English, Comparative Literature, or Literary Arts classes without receiving another writing check, have their checks cleared at the end of their 7th semester.
+- If students receive no additional writing checks and complete a combination of 3 or more WRIT, English, Comparative Literature, or Literary Arts classes, their writing check will be cleared at the end of their 7th semester.